secondbitcoin/secondbitcoin/README.md

 or
 `$ git checkout v29.0-second`

-### Set Up Environment
-Build the project using the following configurations:

-**v0.12.1-second** branch on Ubuntu 16.04 LTS.

-**v29.0-second** branch on Ubuntu 24.04 LTS.

-You can install Ubuntu on a VMware virtual machine; VMware Workstation Pro is available for free for personal use.

 ### Build Instructions
 Refer to the Bitcoin Core build documentation for detailed steps to compile and run the full node.
 For the v0.12.1-second branch, enable mining by adding the following line to your bitcoin.conf file: